postgis/postgis-workshops/postgis-intro/sources/en/rasters.rst

   SELECT name, ST_Count(rast) As num_pixels, md.*
     FROM rasters, ST_MetaData(rast) AS md;

+Observe the metadata of the New York entries.
+They have the New York state plane meter spatial reference system.
+They also have the same scale.
+Since each unit is 1x1 meter, the width of the work 'Raster' is now wider than 'Hello'.

 .. code-block::

         name        | num_pixels | upperleftx |    upperlefty     | width | height |       scalex       |       scaley        | skewx | skewy | srid  | numbands